Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Installation
 - To install the addon, simply drag the MonsterVariantsPlus.dll onto your plugins folder.
 Make sure Rob's DLL is also there, or else the plugin will not activate.

+## Known Issues
+- The Ichor Imp's Material causes the imp to have a weird blotch of yellow on its back, no clue what causes this.

 ## Future Plans
 - Have Boss variants drop their Boss item based off Chance.
 - Create actually pleasing to the eyes textures for the variants instead of the awful look of some of them *cough cough* Alpha Bison *cough cough*